Ozwald Boateng: Personal life

-Boateng was once married to a woman named Pascale, though they divorced at an unknown date.
-He later married Azerbaijani fashion model Gyunel Taylor.
-The couple had two children, Emilia and Oscar, before divorcing in 2009.
-Emilia is also a model.

 Boateng has said that his mantra is, "If you flow with history and don't fight with it, eventually it becomes a dance."

+Boateng has an ex-wife named Pascale, though their wedding and divorce dates are unknown.
+He later married Azerbaijani fashion model Gyunel Taylor at an unknown date, and they had two children named Emilia and Oscar together before divorcing in 2009.
+Emilia also became a model and signed with Storm Management.

 Charity

 In 2008, Boateng was appointed to the REACH committee, as part of an independent panel to identify and recruit national role models who work to help raise aspirations of black boys.